The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Inverse Galois problem via Hilbert modular forms

 Of course if $\psi$ is quadratic, then $\tau(a_p(f)) \equiv a_p(f) \pmod{2}$ so in particular we do not have surjective trace modulo $2$.
 Thus $\psi$ must have order at least $3$, so $K_f(\psi)=K_f$ is a CM field.
 But then we cannot have trivial Nebentypus character, since then the Hecke field is totally real. \end{remark}

+In principle the congruence modulo $2$ could be proved with a finite computation using Hecke--Sturm bounds \cite{GP17}; however, the relevant bound here would be quite large.
+When the congruence lifts to an equality $\tau(f)=f^\sigma$ of eigenforms, with $\tau \in \Gal{K_f}{F}$ the nontrivial involution and $\sigma \in \Gal{F}{\Q}$ the nontrivial element, this can be proved almost instantly from the list of eigenforms by using just the first few Hecke eigenvalues.

-In a first run, we found 18 Hilbert newforms in the LMFDB with these properties.
+We found 18 Hilbert newforms in the LMFDB with these properties.
 We group them according to quadratic twist---since these yield the same mod $2$ Galois representation---and order by (absolute) conductor.
-In all cases, it turns out that the desired congruence is in fact an equality; but we still implemented the more general check (using the definite method).
+In all cases, it turns out that the desired congruence is in fact an equality.